Skip to main content

 Copy dataโ€‹

-Because of the drag and drop capabilities, copying data is not as straightforward as the other grids.
-Users briefly need to abandon the default drag and drop mode to be able copy data from the cells.
-This can be done by flipping a switch.
+Because of the drag-and-drop capabilities, copying data is not as straightforward as in the other grids.
+Users briefly need to abandon the default drag-and-drop mode to be able to copy data from the cells.
+This can be done by flipping the Toggle drag mode switch in the toolbar.
 More information can be found here.

 Read moreโ€‹